AlixBird/predict_haq/README.md

   <p align="center">
     This project investigates the use of plain radiography of the hands and feet in predicting the HAQ score, a measure of function.
     We investigate both contemporaneous function at every time point available, as well as prediction of HAQ after 1-2 years based on baseline imaging.
-    The perfromance of the AI algorithm is compared to human performance, which is considered to be the manual assessment of radiographs as per the Sharp van der Heijde scoring method.
+    The perfromance of the AI algorithm is compared to human performance, which is measured by the manual assessment of radiographs as per the Sharp van der Heijde scoring method.
   </p>
 </div>